Spatially heterogeneous learning by a deep student machine: Simulation

 \item General case

-Based on the above consideration, we naturally expect that in general $q_{2}(l)$ quantifies the avalanche size and similarlity of the avalanche patterns taking place in machines a and b through changes of inputs $\mu \to \nu(\neq \mu)$.
+Based on the above consideration, we naturally expect that in general $q_{2,ab}(l)$ quantifies the avalanche size and similarity of the avalanche patterns taking place in machines a and b through changes of inputs $\mu \to \nu(\neq \mu)$.
+Then it becomes clear that normalized version \eq{eq-def-overlap-gauge-invariant} quantifies the quantifies the similarity of the avalanche patterns in machines a and b.

 \end{itemize}